norahuntington/fake-news/README.md

 # Fake News, Real Lies

-The question I wanted to answer with this project is: can we identify a lie given the words a politican uses?
+The question I wanted to answer with this project is: can we identify a lie given the words a politician uses?
 To try to answer this, I used IEEE's Fake News dataset to build and compare different models trained with Natural Language Processing techniques.
 I used area under the ROC curve to score my models and choose the best one: a Random Forest Classifier with no stopwords, no stemmer or lemmatizer, no limits on features (words), and no ngrams.

 ## Exploring The Data